Oahu Tour: Day at Pearl Harbor

-- USS Arizona Memorial audio tour, USS Bowfin Submarine Museum & Park audio tour, Battleship Missouri Memorial guided tour, and Pacific Aviation Museum audio tour are included.
+- USS Arizona Memorial audio tour, USS Bowfin Submarine Museum & Park audio tour, Battleship Missouri Memorial guided tour, and Pacific Aviation Museum audio tour is included.
 The Pearl Harbor audio tour includes audio in Japanese, Korean, Mandarin, German, French and Spanish.
-The USS Bowfin Submarine Musuem & Park audio tour is available in Japanese, Korean, and Mandarin.
+The USS Bowfin Submarine Museum & Park audio tour is available in Japanese, Korean, and Mandarin.
 The Pacific Aviation Museum audio tour is available in English, Spanish, Japanese, Korean, Cantonese, and Mandarin.

 - If you require any special accommodations due to disability, please include them under the comment section at the time of booking.

 - If you require a wheelchair accessible vehicle, the type of wheelchair must be specified in the comments section when booking online or by directly calling Roberts Hawaii.
 Due to limited availability, we require ADA vehicle reservations to be made a minimum of 48 hours prior to the date and time of service.